mattmc3/mattmc3.github.io/content/posts/2024-07-03-better-git-shell-aliases.md

 +++
-title = 'Better shell aliases in git' date = 2024-07-03T09:00:00-04:00
+title = 'Better git shell aliases' date = 2024-07-03T09:00:00-04:00
 +++

-# Better shell aliases in git: using an external shell script
+# Better git shell aliases: using an external shell script

 10 years ago, I read [this blog post on GitHub Flow git aliases](https://haacked.com/archive/2014/07/28/github-flow-aliases/) by Phil Haack.
 From it, I learned a few really clever tricks.
 Even though I never much cared for using 'GitHub Flow' as a git workflow, I used some of those tricks for my own git aliases.
 One of those being this basic pattern: